Are you facing an unplanned pregnancy? Is something inside you telling you to consider adoption? Are you wondering how open adoption works?

 Open Adoption Rules

-According to FreeAdvice Legal, an open adoption can be entered into as a legal agreement between birth parents and adoptive parents that is part of the adoption decree.
+According to FreeAdvice Legal, open adoption can be entered into as a legal agreement between birth parents and adoptive parents that is part of the adoption decree.
 It can also be an informal arrangement that is not legally binding.
 Open adoption agreements specify the type and frequency of contact between the adoptive parents and birth parents.

 In most cases, birth parents relinquish their parental rights in an adoptive arrangement.
 Specific laws vary from state to state.
 If the birth mother plans to maintain certain rights, the open adoption rules can be specifically or generally written out in the adoption agreement.